 Traditionally found in both green and red varieties, Anjous offer a balanced flavor profile and a mildly crisp texture.
 Anjous are therefore appropriately versatile, so they’ll hold up in most cooking methods!
-Additionally, these are the most popular
+Additionally, these are one of the most popular varieties of pear.

 - Best For: Salads and baking